 There will be opportunities for fishing on most itineraries.
 Scouts and Leaders will need to purchase a Yellowstone fishing license if they want to fish on the trek.

-All trek itineraries are 5 days, 4 nights (Mon-Fri) on the trail + 2 basecamp days unless otherwise noted.
+5 Day Itineraries (5 days, 4 nights (Mon-Fri) on the trail + First/Last day at basecamp)

 - Wapiti Lake, ~ 36 mi.